-On the first day of orientation, Gabrielle Lyles was astounded as one of the managing directors for the Division of Internal Audit at The Goldman Sachs Group elucidated to the newest interns for the company, “It is harder to get into Goldman Sachs than it is to get into Harvard itself.”
+On the first day of orientation, Gabrielle Lyles was astounded as one of the managing directors for the Division of Internal Audit at The Goldman Sachs Group elucidated to his newest group of interns, “It is harder to get into Goldman Sachs than it is to get into Harvard itself.”

 The Illinois native is one of 29 interns chosen from a pool of 1,600 applicants to work in the Department of Internal Audit at the Fortune Global 500 company.
 The Internal Audit department assesses the firm’s internal control structure, advises management on developing control solutions, and monitors the implementation of these measures.